Last Updated: May 4, 2021

-I dove deep into both tools to uncover the good, the bad, and important differences.
+I dove deep into both tools to uncover the good, the bad, and important differences to give you the best insight possible into these two market leaders.

-In this guide, I am going to compare both tools in terms of the things that matter the most, and here they are:
+I am going to compare both tools in terms of the things that matter the most, and they are:

 So without further ado, let’s start our digging, shall I?